 Are pickled beets good?

 They are more than good.
 In fact, Olympians use pickled beets for faster recovery.
 Pickled beets contain sodium that helps prevent muscle cramps.
 They are also rich in magnesium and potassium.
 They are good for the heart, give you energy, and prevent fatigue and loss of appetite.
 But since they are high in sodium, exercise caution, especially if you have hypertension issues.

-How many calories in beetroot?
+How many calories are in beetroot?